-This post was sponsored by Optimum Nutrition as part of an Influencer Activation and all opinions expressed in my post are my own.
+This post was sponsored by Optimum Nutrition as part of an Influencer Activation.
+All opinions are my own.

 How we choose to spend our mornings can have a huge impact on the way we feel throughout the day, both mentally and physically.
 Crack open a box of sugary cereal, drown yourself in social media posts and emails at the breakfast table, and then rush to work, and you’ll likely find yourself in a stressful tizzy by the time you arrive at the office.
 Being in this state can go on to effect your productivity levels all day long by making it difficult to concentrate and stay focused on your work.

 The good news is, by adding a few simple, healthy habits to your morning routine, you can help jump-start your body and mind with all the energy, focus, and motivation you need to power through the day…

 What you choose to do in the first 20-30 minutes of your day can set the stage for the day ahead.
 That’s why it’s important to start your day out with an activity that inspires mindfulness and positivity.
 Even if the effects aren’t immediately apparent, on a cognitive level, positive thinking and mindful exercises (like mediation) activate the brain in a way that helps combat anxiety and depression, while increasing its resilience to stress.

 “The practice of mindfulness begins in the small, remote cave of your unconscious mind and blossoms with the sunlight of your conscious life, reaching far beyond the people and places you can see.” – Earon Davis